top of page

 If you are interested in joining one of these teams, don't hesitate to contact us at contact@applied-computing.org.

-To join currently running ACF teams with open spots, register here.
+To join currently running ACF teams with open spots, check out available spots here.

 Upcoming Teams